msualp/ceowebsite/docs/QA_REPORT.md

 5. ✅ Optimize third-party script loading with Next.js Script component
 6. ✅ Conduct a comprehensive audit of image alt text and ensure all images have descriptive alternatives
 7. ✅ Further tighten CSP rules to enhance security
+8. ✅ Implement performance monitoring with Core Web Vitals tracking
+9. ✅ Add accessibility testing tools for development (axe-core integration)
+10. ✅ Create comprehensive documentation for accessibility testing
+11. ✅ Implement proper heading hierarchy with context-aware components
+12. ✅ Add semantic landmarks for better screen reader navigation
+13. ✅ Create color contrast testing tools for development
-8. Implement feature detection for critical features to ensure graceful degradation in older browsers
+14. Implement feature detection for critical features to ensure graceful degradation in older browsers
-9. Ensure all meta descriptions are unique and descriptive (120-160 characters)
+15. Ensure all meta descriptions are unique and descriptive (120-160 characters)
-10. Complete the CSS property prefixing configuration with autoprefixer
+16. Complete the CSS property prefixing configuration with autoprefixer